ArkadiyShuvaev/s3-lambda-dynamodb-typescript/README.md

 ## Deploy the sample application

-The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
-It can also emulate your application's build environment and API.

-To use the SAM CLI, you need the following tools.
+1. To test the project, you need the following tools:

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * Node.js - [Install Node.js 10](https://nodejs.org/en/), including the NPM package management tool.

-To build and deploy your application for the first time, run the following in your shell:
+2. To build and deploy your application for the first time, run the following in your shell:

 * Install all dependencies:
 ```bash